What Is Aperture?

-Let’s start at the very beginning.
-What is aperture?
+Let’s start at the very beginning: What is aperture?
 Great question!
 Aperture is often referenced in optics — a branch of physics focused on the study of light.
 In optics, aperture is the name for a hole through which light can travel.

 The aperture on your camera is a hole in the lens that controls the amount of light that passes through the camera lens to fall on the sensor.

-Something to keep in mind is that the aperture on your camera not only affects the brightness or exposure of your image, but affects depth of field, too.
+Something to keep in mind is that the aperture on your camera not only affects the brightness or exposure of your image, but it affects depth of field, too.

 A higher aperture (e.g., f/16) means less light is entering the camera.
 This setting is better for when you want everything in your shot to be in focus — like when you’re shooting a group shot or a landscape.